bbc/vc2_bit_widths/docs/source/theory_and_design/results.rst

 As noted in :ref:`theory-related-work`, a common approach to picking signal widths in wavelet transforms is to pass images or noise through the filter and observe signal levels in practice.
-To test the effectiveness of this approach, an instrumented VC-2 encoder/decoder was used to log the signal levels produced by such experiments as compared with those produced by the test patterns.
+To measure the effectiveness of this approach, an instrumented VC-2 encoder/decoder was used to log the signal levels produced by noise signals, real pictures and the test patterns generated by this software.

 Method